jelias2/EKS-infura-webserver/README.md

 * ``` ERRO[0069] dial tcp 18.190.129.128:8000: socket: too many open files ```
     * This occurs when your machine has hit its limit maxmimum connection determine by ulimit -n
     * It can be overridden with the ulimit command it a user limit

+* If endpoints are not responsding, be sure include http:// and :8000, as well as change http:// -> ws:// for local websocket tests

 ## What I learned <a name="whatilearned"></a>